 Besides their in-home medical alert base unit, Bay Alarm Medical also has a “no phone line needed” cellular system base unit that does not require a home phone line connection to operate.
 The “Phone Line Options” section below has more details on this.

 The in-home emergency help button can be worn either as a necklace pendant or a bracelet.
 It is lightweight and waterproof.
 This allows for the button to be worn in the bathroom and shower area, where the risk of falling down is a lot higher than normal.
 The button comes with a battery life of up to 5 years, which means the user does not need to worry about frequently recharging it.

 The monitoring service can be extended to a spouse or second person living in the same household at no extra charge.
-However, you do need to purchase a second pendant at a cost of around $35.
-This is a one-time fee for buying that piece of equipment.
+However, you do need to add a second pendant at a cost of around $2 a month.

 Bay Alarm further offers options for wall mounted help button units as well.
 These provide additional accessibility and convenience for issuing a medical alert call.
 These buttons can be conveniently placed in locations where falls may occur, or where the user frequent in the home.

 Automatic Fall Detection System